deepray-AI/deepray/CONTRIBUTING.md

 ## Code Testing
 ### CI Testing
 Nightly CI tests are ran and results can be found on the central README.
-To subscribe for alerts please join the [addons-testing mailing list](https://groups.google.com/a/tensorflow.org/forum/#!forum/addons-testing).
+To subscribe for alerts please join the [deepray-testing mailing list](https://groups.google.com/a/tensorflow.org/forum/#!forum/deepray-testing).

 ### Testing locally, without Docker